 Some recipes for naan had toppings added after cooking, some added before.
-I used garlic and cilantro and pressed them gently into the rolled dough before cooking so they would stick.
-Then I brushed the tops with clarified butter and sprinkled a bit of sea salt after they were cooked.
+I used garlic and pressed the small pieces gently into the rolled dough before cooking so they would stick.
+Then I brushed the tops with clarified butter and sprinkled a bit of sea salt and cilantro after they were cooked.

-You can make plain naan if you want.
-No biggie.
-But they wouldn’t look like this.
+You can make plain naan if you want but they wouldn’t look like this.

 I would say they turned out pretty good.
 Why not make some Butter Chicken to go with them!

 Here’s the recipe:

 - 1 cup all purpose flour plus more for dusting and kneading